sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 series:
 ---

-When writting code we should always have a place for improvement.
-Improvement can present itself in different ways or forms.
-A proof of it is how in recent years the big attention to CI (_Continous Integration_) and CD (_Continous Delivery_) has grown.
+When writting code, we should always have a place for improvement.
+Improvement can present itself in different ways.
+A proof of it is how in recent years the attention to CI (_Continuous Integration_) and CD (_Continuous Delivery_) has grown significantly.
 Same goes for new languages and technologies.

 But not all involve changing to a new language, technology or tool.
 Some of these improvements are simply changing how something works, adding tests, adding abstractions, changing patterns, etc. This is the case for the change I introduced on one of my projects.

 **Disclaimer**: If you know me in person or have been in a meetup with me presenting, there's a big chance you already heard me talking about this, even [on YouTube with the GDG Santo Domingo]() or Kotlin/Everywhere Guadalajara and Mexico City.

-**Another disclaimer**: This article is not about architecture –even when it's a hot topic in the Android community– or best practices or even about how to organize an Android Aplication, it's just about a set of changes that showed me some concepts of Kotlin.
-Also, I started this changes almost 3 years ago, by the point of publication of this article, probably the libraries from Google –like `core-ktx`– already have something similar or better.
-And just to be clear: None of the approaches discutted here is right or wrong, all the solutions depend on individual needs and individual reasons to choose them over the others.
+**Another disclaimer**: This article is not about architecture –even when it's a hot topic in the Android community– or best practices or even about how to organize an Android Application.
+It's just about a set of changes that showed me some Kotlin concepts.
+Also, I started these changes almost 3 years ago, so by the time this article is published, the libraries from Google –like `core-ktx`– will probably already have something similar or better.
+And just to be clear: None of the approaches discussed here are right or wrong, all the solutions depend on individual needs and individual reasons to choose them over the others.

-## But first… some Context
+## But first… some _Context_

-If you're an Android Developer or have worked with Android, probably you catch the pun intended in the joke, if not, let me explain you quickly.
+If you're an Android Developer or have worked with Android, you probably caught the pun intended by this title.
+If not, let me explain it to you quickly.

 In Android, everything happening on your application has a `Context` and to make some stuff work, you also need a `Context`.
 This is just a class that Android uses to give information and access to the app.

 One specific case is when you want to start a new `Activity` on your app.
-This means –in short– launching a new whole screen or launching an external application.
-To do this, you first create an `Intent` based on your `Context` and pass the `Actiity` class you want to start:
+This means –in short– launching a whole new screen or an external application.
+To do this, you first create an `Intent` based on your `Context` and pass the `Activity` class you want to start:

 ```kotlin
 val myIntent = Intent(context, MyNextActivity::class.java)